leonardochaia/angular-simple-oidc/README.md

 yarn add angular-simple-oidc
 ```

+### Static Configuration

-You will then need to supply the configuration for OIDC, you can do so statically for your entire application in the `app.module` file.
+You will then need to supply the configuration for OIDC.
+Configuration can be provided statically for in the `app.module` file.
 You could use `environment.ts` config replacement for different prod/staging/development settings.
 i.e:

-**WARNING**: The clientSecret should not be treated as a secret.
-Some IdentityProviders require a secret for Code Flow, some don't.
+**WARNING: The clientSecret should not be treated as a secret.
+Some IdentityProviders require a secret for Code Flow, some don't.**

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';